 Full-time EA students take BC curriculum math and English, but not social studies, science, art, or music.
 Math and English are the only cumulative courses at the elementary school level (ones that build on concepts year after year).
 Many of our students come to EA and are below their grade level in math and English.
 We work to bring them up to grade level so they can easily transition back to mainstream schools at the same level as their peers (e.g. a student who spends grades 2, 3, 4, and 5 at EA can enter grade 6 at another school).

-However, this is more complicated for older students because, in BC, they start collecting course credits for graduation starting in grade 10 (and grade nine in the United States).
+Older students in BC start collecting course credits for graduation starting in grade 10 (and grade nine in the United States).
 We work with our grade nine, 10, 11 and 12 students on alternative ways to obtain these credits.
 Some choose to do distance education, while others may repeat grades when they return to mainstream schools with an increased ability to learn after their time at EA.

 Interestingly, when our students do transition back into other schools, we have heard that science and social studies are their best subjects!
 Unlike math and English, which build on knowledge gained in previous years, science and social studies are very unit-based, which means there is less, or no “catching up” to be done.